 We recognize that you may have questions not addressed in this letter.
-If you have additional questions, please call IDX services at (833) 416-0856.
+If you have additional questions, please call the contact number listed above.

-Manson Construction Co. values the security of the personal data that we protect, and please accept my sincere apology that this incident occurred.
+Tyonek values the security of your personal data, and we apologize for any inconvenience that this incident has caused.